Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 ```
 ![topology](../lab_final/school_roads_and_vertices.png)

+At this step, I attempted to split the road that the school point intersects to create a new node on the topology.
+However, I learned that this is actually difficult to achieve.
+The following SQL codes are attempts that I made to perform this, but could not determine the proper command.
+As such, I simply used the nearest node to the school entry point which already existed on the network topology.
 At this stage, I realized it is difficult to split the lines at the location of the school entry point in order to create a new node.
-As such, I chose to consider the nearest node already in the data as my center point in calculating travel times. the following are all SQL commands I attempted to use.
+Since the school is located near an intersection, this chosen node was not far from the determined school entry.
 ```sql
 UPDATE roads_school AS vr
 SET geom =